 What are the surgical risks of a clitoroplasty?

 As with any surgical procedure, there is always a small risk of unexpected bleeding, hematoma, and infection.
 While rare, there is also a chance for under or over correction.
-Dr. Furnas and Dr. Canales are highly skilled plastic surgeons who have extensive experience in female genital surgery, which enables them to provide patients with safe and effective outcomes.
+Dr. Canales, Dr. Furnas, or Dr. Culbertson are highly skilled plastic surgeons who have extensive experience in female genital surgery, which enables them to provide patients with safe and effective outcomes.

 Schedule an Appointment